 Most companies will now have some form of e-learning, but using the full extent of digital forms of training can really improve the skills trajectory.
 Many digital age learners will respond well to this type of education, and those who are not so comfortable with technology need to adapt to stay competitive.
 HR can use software to create digital learning profiles and offer new opportunities for employees who want to extend their skillset and climb up the career ladder.
 Video content can also be used to improve knowledge – if the company is curating videos for customers on social media, why isn’t HR doing the same to communicate with the workforce?

 In a digital age, it make sense to connect with employees on a digital level.
-Investing in digital HR should be a priority, as it has the potential to increase profits and improve the effectiveness of the entire business.
+Investing in digital HR should be a priority, as it has the potential to increase profits and improve the effectiveness of the business operations.